 USA - Imports Goods and Services

-Commenting on the implications of the GDP report for interest rates, Leslie Preston, senior economist at TD Economics, noted:
+Commenting on the GDP revision, Leslie Preston, senior economist at TD Economics, noted:

 United States - Imports G&S Data

 |Imports (G&S, annual variation in %)||1.5||5.1||5.5||1.9||4.6|

 5 years of economic forecasts for more than 30 economic indicators.